Scottish Highland Cows have long vied with the Loch Ness Monster, unicorns and the wee midge for the title of Scotland’s most iconic creature.

 Today, the Highland Cow is viewed primarily as a beef cow and is gaining popularity in North America because of its low cholesterol levels.
-However, the market for high quality meat is small and declining, and so is increasingly they are being used to produce a cross breed cow.
-Highland cows are crossed with Short Horns or Limousins to produce a cross that retains the hardiness and tender beef of the mother but whose carcass shape carries more value at slaughter.
-These crosses can be further crossed with beef bulls such as the Charolais and Limousin to produce high quality beef.
+However, the market for high-quality meat is small and declining, and so is increasingly they are being used to produce a crossbreed cow.
+Highland cows are crossed with Short Horns or Limousins.
+These crosses retain the hardiness and tender beef of the mother but whose carcass shape carries more value at slaughter.
+These crosses can be further crossed with beef bulls such as the Charolais and Limousin to produce high-quality beef.

 Highland cattle are also increasingly viewed as the ideal choice for conservation grazing.
 They are hardy grazers and will often graze a range of vegetation unpalatable to other breeds.
 Surprisingly, they are also relatively light in weight (and on their feet) and this minimises the damage underfoot.